 Wood, H. G. and Ball, A. J. (1922) Tom Bryan.
 First warden of Fircroft, London: George Allen and Unwin.

-How to cite this piece: Smith, Mark K (2008) ‘Francis Herbert Stead, Browning Hall and the fight for old age pensions’, the encyclopaedia of informal education. [www.infed.org/thinkers/herbert_stead_browning_hall_pensions.htm].
+How to cite this piece: Smith, Mark K (2008) ‘Francis Herbert Stead, Browning Hall and the fight for old age pensions’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/herbert_stead_browning_hall_pensions.htm].

 © Mark K Smith 2008